rothgar/netdata-wiki/External-Plugins.md

 > END

-  END does not take any parameters, it commits the collected values to the chart.
+  END does not take any parameters, it commits the collected values for all dimensions to the chart.
+If a dimensions was not `SET`, its value will be empty for this commit.

 More `SET` lines may appear to update all the dimensions of the chart.
 All of them in one `BEGIN` -> `END` block.